 PO Box 662

 A person who chooses to breed cats must apply to the City for an Application for a Certificate to be an Approved Cat Breeder.
-There is an annual fee of $100 per breeding cat (male or female) for applications to breed cats.
+There is an annual fee of $100 for one breeding cat, and a total of $210 for two or more breeding cats.

 Approval is automatically granted to members of: